 What is Vinyl Siding?

-Vinyl siding, which has been used on homes since the 1960s, is manufactured with polyvinyl chloride (PVC), which gives it impact resistance, rigidity and strength.
-There are so many benefits to installing vinyl siding that it is no surprise that vinyl siding is one of the most popular choices for homeowners.
-Other reasons vinyl siding is so popular are that it is long-lasting, easy to maintain, durable and inexpensive.
-According to the Vinyl Siding Institute, vinyl siding is the number one choice for exterior siding across the United States and Canada.
-The Vinyl Siding Institute also notes the US Census Bureau statistic that twice as many homeowners side their homes with vinyl than with any other material.
-When it’s time to have your vinyl siding installed, make sure you contact a reliable siding contractor.
+Vinyl siding, used on homes since the 1960s, is manufactured of polyvinyl chloride (PVC), which gives it impact resistance, rigidity and strength.
+The many benefits to installing vinyl siding make it one of the favorite choices for homeowners.
+Other reasons for the popularity of vinyl siding are that it is long-lasting, easy to maintain, durable and inexpensive.
+According to the Vinyl Siding Institute, vinyl siding is the No. 1 choice for exterior siding across the United States and Canada.
+The Institute also notes the US Census Bureau statistic that twice as many homes are sided with vinyl as with any other material.
+When it’s time to have your vinyl siding installed, make sure you hire a reliable siding contractor.

 Vinyl Siding Benefits

 Vinyl siding is one of the most cost-effective choices when it comes to siding for your home.
 This is especially true when compared to wood siding, which often needs to be replaced, repaired or repainted.
 The cost of vinyl siding for your home can vary greatly depending on the grain and thickness that you choose.
 While initial costs may exceed the price of other materials, installing vinyl siding remains a cost-effective choice over time.

 Vinyl siding serves as an extra insulator for your home, reducing energy costs and saving you money.

 Vinyl siding is low-maintenance.
 Maintaining vinyl siding consists mostly of cleaning it once or twice a year by spray washing or power washing it.
 There is no need to paint the siding and it never fades significantly from the sun.